Chinese Christian Theology

 • Wan, Sze-kar.
 2008.
 ‘Competing Tensions: A Search for May Fourth Biblical Hermeneutics’, in Reading Christian Scriptures in China.
 Edited by Chloë F. Starr.
 London: T&T Clark, 97–117.

 • Wang, Peter Chen-Main.
 2001.
-‘Christianity in Modern Taiwan – Struggling over the Path of Contextualization’, in China and Christianity: Burdened Past, Hopeful Future.
+‘Christianity in Modern Taiwan – Struggling Over the Path of Contextualization’, in China and Christianity: Burdened Past, Hopeful Future.
 Edited by Stephen Uhalley Jr and Wu Xiaoxin.
 London: Routledge, 321–343.

 • Wang, Mingdao.
 1963.
 ‘We, Because of Faith’, in Documents of the Three-Self Movement.
 Edited and translated by Francis P. Jones.
 New York: National Council of the Churches of Christ in the USA, 99–114.
 First published 1955.